Jackdaw

 View all of the Jackdaw images!

 There are two recognized species of jackdaw: the western or Eurasian jackdaw, which can be found almost anywhere between Western Europe and Central Asia, and the Daurian jackdaw, which calls eastern Asia home.
 As members of the Corvid (crow) family, they are highly intelligent and sociable.
 They rank among the few tool users in the entire animal kingdom.
-An important piece of symbolism in many human cultures, there are many interesting facts about this clever bird.
+They are an important piece of symbolism in many cultures, and they are attracted to shiny trinkets, which is probably why they are often caricatured in stories as thieves.

 Scientific Name